Erba Massacre: Requests for a review of the process

-In July, Attorney General Francesca Nanni announced that she had decided not to pursue the request and initiated disciplinary proceedings against Tarfusser because, according to the organizational document of the office, only the Attorney General and the Attorney General were entitled to request a review.
+In July, Attorney General Francesca Nanni announced that she had decided not to pursue the request and initiated disciplinary proceedings against Tarfusser because, according to the organizational document of the office, only the Attorney General was entitled to request a review.
 In January 2024, the request for review was admitted to discussion before the Court of Appeal of Brescia with hearings starting in March 2024.
 On 10 July 2024, the Court of Appeal of Brescia definitively decided not to proceed with a new trial, rejecting the request for review because the elements brought by the defense did not constitute new evidence.

 On 10 March 2025, the Court of Cassation confirmed the CSM's censure of Tarfusser who requested a review of the trial, accused of having acted autonomously, failing to fulfil the "duties of impartiality and correctness" by having filed the request on his own initiative, "in clear violation of the organizational document of the office" which assigns this power only to the Attorney General at the Court of Appeal or his deputy and "having acted as if he were the couple's lawyer and asking for the review alone to gain media visibility.

 On 25 March 2025, the Court of Cassation closed the case by rejecting the appeal of the defence lawyers who asked for the reopening of the case, with a sentence previously declared "inadmissible" on appeal and de facto sanctioning the end of the controversy related to the guilt of the spouses.